Ink cartridge cannot be recognised

 that the cartridges are not clicked in properly.
 Non genuine cartridges and

-particularly CISS cartridges can need a fair amount of force when installing
+particularly CISS cartridges can take a fair amount of force when installing

 - more than Epson genuine cartridges.
 Close the printer lid and/or press the